 Consequently, Users and Visitors acknowledge and accept that the data they provide via the Site and the Addpaid Service may be reported by other Users or Visitors (including Unwilling Debtors) and may be subsequently checked by Amaro on the basis of objective assessment criteria.

 Any Unwilling Debtor and more generally any Visitor or User wishing to bring manifestly unlawful content to Amaro’s attention (e.g. infringement of an intellectual property right; inaccurate unpaid debt declaration; identity theft etc.) on the Site may inform Amaro by complying with the statutory provisions in force and in particular by reporting the information mentioned below on the “Support” page of the Site, selecting “Report abuse” from the menu displayed and completing the form, or by sending notification to Amaro by registered letter with confirmation of receipt including all of the following information:

 identity of the notifying party: for a natural person, his/her first name, last name, profession, home address, nationality, place and date of birth, or for a legal person, its corporate form, corporate name, head office address and the body that represents it legally;

-name and home address of the recipient, or if it is a legal entity, its corporate name and head office address;
+name and home address of the Unwilling Debtor, or if it is a legal entity, its corporate name and head office address;

 the description of the disputed facts and their exact location (including a hypertext link pointing to the content);